GabrielePicco/reddit-news/content/post/61c2cd05f199143caea32f00/index.md

 +++
-title = "Government official swims 12 hours to shore after helicopter crash off Madagascar: "My time to die hasn't come yet"" description = "The helicopter was flying Serge Gelle and others to inspect the site of a deadly shipwreck off the northeastern coast." date = "2021-12-22 07:10:12" slug = "61c2cd05f199143caea32f00"
+title = "Government official swims 12 hours to shore after helicopter crash off Madagascar: \"My time to die hasn't come yet\"" description = "The helicopter was flying Serge Gelle and others to inspect the site of a deadly shipwreck off the northeastern coast." date = "2021-12-22 07:10:12" slug = "61c2cd05f199143caea32f00"